rampa069/paseVGA/README.md

 Will load SNA snapshots from SPIFF space.

-Comment out the 'load_speccy' line in Setup to boot normally or change the SNA file and startup address in Tapes.INO
+set run_snaphot to false  to boot normally or set it to true ans  change the SNA file and startup address in Tapes.INO

+ There is no copyrighted games in the data folder, if you have the right to use on, copy it to the data folder.

  Look/change paledefs.h to change vga, keyboard and buzzer pins

 Bugs:

-For some reason the SNA snapshot will not run properly using the RETN from the pushed PC on the stack, the code in 'tapes' has a hardcoded jumps to the startup address.
+For some reason the SNA snapshot will not run properly using the RETN from the pushed PC on the stack, the code in 'tapes' has a hardcoded jump to the startup address.